 Not voting, doesn’t ward off the corrupt or the crooks.
 It just boosts their confidence in the fact that a good number of the present day youth is still a bunch of spineless creeps, who’d rather blame the system than try to change it.

 Nothing is going to change in a day, I agree.
-Am almost 25 now.
-I’ll vote this time.
-I’ll vote again when am 30.
-Again when am 35.
+Am almost 30 now.
+I voted 5 years back and I’ll vote 5 years from now too.
 All with the hope that atleast when I reach 40, I wouldn’t have to worry about voting for the “less corrupt” – I’ll have my options open fair and square.

 So, to the youth I say.
 Vote this time my friend.
 And for all years to come.
 Stop being considered as a lifeless vote-bank by the politicians.
 Remind them, that you too are a part of this system and the decision rests on your fingertips.